river06/leetcode2/README.md

 - **regular expression matching**: 3 cases: character before `*` used 0, 1, multiple times
 - **is subsequence**: 2D DP.
 Two rows are sufficient.
 Actually two pointers algorithm is sufficient.
 - **paint house**, **paint house II**: for paint house II, we can keep track of the two minimum previous costs.
+- **minimum window subsequence**: DP does not give the direct solution.
+When getting the leftmost element, we can use DP to get the normal answer and then loop through the DP results.
 - **With optimization**
     - **Split Array Largest Sum**: optimize over previous results